Neutis/neutis-docs/docs/flasher/gui.md

 Log files can be found at `"C:\Users\<username>\AppData\Local\Emlid\Neutis Manufacturing Flash Tool\logs"`

 !!! note ""
-    During the first launch of the app Windows may ask you for network access, bacause Flasher's inner architecture is based on client-server structure.
+    During the first app launch, Windows may request the network access as Flasher's inner architecture is based on client-server structure.
     The application doesn't send any data over the Internet.

 <details close>